MaxMillington/the_pivot/README.md

 [![Stories in Ready](https://badge.waffle.io/michael-reeves/redrum_nursery.png?label=ready&title=Ready)](https://waffle.io/michael-reeves/redrum_nursery)
 # COLLECTOR'S WORLD

-The final objective for this project was to pivot an existing Ruby on Rails online commerce platform to facilitate online ordering of plants to a bidding platform for collectables.
+The final objective for this project was to pivot an existing Ruby on Rails online commerce platform  to a bidding platform for collectibles.

 ### Learning Goals